Skip to content

 * Usage: Add this script as an "Execute JavaScript" trigger on the

 * parent Slide Master.
-It fires each time the timeline
+Set it to fire when the timeline

 *